0xmycf/symmetrical-journey/README.md

 - [x] Parrots fear players with Carved Pumpkins as Head and won't eat Wheat, Potatoes, and Carrots if nearby (should work; not tested).
 - [x] Fish only spawn if it is raining.
 - [x] Fish only drop themselves when killed with an Fishing Rod.
-- [x] Fishing Rods can be enchanted with Sharpness (using either a Book or an Enchanting Table).
+- [x] Fishing Rods can be enchanted with Sharpness (with either a Book or an Enchanting Table).
 - [x] Furnaces, Smokers, etc. are dangerous if used to cook food.
 - [ ] Somehow deal with Villager trades.
 - [x] Somehow deal with fishing (probably not done).